SuperClaude-Org/SuperFlag_Framework/README.md

 }
 ```

-**~/.superflag/default.yaml**
+**~/.superflag/superflag.yaml**
-- Default profile that pulls in `configs/common`
+- Fallback-only profile that pulls in `configs/superflag`; it is not auto-combined with other profiles.
-- Other profiles (`claude.yaml`, `gemini.yaml`, …) reference directories directly, so you can chain includes without editing file lists
+- Other profiles (`claude.yaml`, `gemini.yaml`, …) reference their own directories so you can chain them manually via `SUPERFLAG_PROFILES`.

-**~/.superflag/configs/common/*.yaml**
+**~/.superflag/configs/superflag/**
+- `profile.yaml` contains shared server/MCP metadata and global meta instructions.
-- Shared flag definitions; drop a new YAML file here to expose it everywhere automatically
+- Additional YAML files define the shared flag set; drop new files here to expose them when `superflag` is active.
-- Each file defines the `brief` and `directive` text for that flag inside a `directives` block

 **~/.superflag/configs/<profile>/**
-- Platform-specific overrides (`configs/gemini/seq.yaml`, `configs/claude/meta.yaml`, …)
-- Files in these folders are only loaded when the matching profile is active
+- `profile.yaml` holds per-platform server/MCP/meta/hook configuration.
+- Add extra flag YAMLs in the same folder for profile-specific behavior.
+- Combine profiles explicitly, e.g. `SUPERFLAG_PROFILES="superflag, gemini"`.

 ## Development